jrm5100/ND06/README.md

 * The custom dynasty team selection button isn't working.
 ** Fixed.
 * The line graph makes it hard to see years on the edges and it looks messy if there are too many years.
-** Extensively reworked the x-axis to use a linear scale and padded the domain.
+** I extensively reworked the x-axis to use a linear scale and padded the domain.
+* The criteria is based on world series wins, but it's hard to see what years they won it.
+Unless you scan through the years on the bottom.
+** I added a small marker at the bottom of the line plot that marks years in which the team won the World Series.
+I also tried text labels (to show other results too) but the graph became too cluttered when looking at more than 5 or so years (on custom dynasty view).